RalitsaTerzieva/calorie-food-app/README.md

 ![Django](https://img.shields.io/badge/django-%23092E20.svg?style=for-the-badge&logo=django&logoColor=white)![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)![Udemy](https://img.shields.io/badge/Udemy-A435F0?style=for-the-badge&logo=Udemy&logoColor=white)![Bootstrap](https://img.shields.io/badge/bootstrap-%23563D7C.svg?style=for-the-badge&logo=bootstrap&logoColor=white)

 You can use this custom Django calorie counter application to practice Django and Python.
 It is a beginner step for learning how to write your first Django based food calorie counter.
+There are add and delete CRUD operation but if you want you can add more.
+It is using Chartjs for building a chart for the consumed food nutrition but you can use something else if you want to.

 ## Installation